sftpgo/docs/docs/metrics.md

 ## Grafana dashboard

 A ready-to-use [Grafana dashboard for SFTPGo Enterprise](https://grafana.com/grafana/dashboards/25177-sftpgo-enterprise/){:target="_blank"} is available on Grafana Labs.
-Import it by ID `25177` or via the dashboard JSON to visualize transfer activity, authentication events, per-user metrics, storage backend operations, and system health out of the box.
+Import it by ID `25177` or via the dashboard JSON.
+It visualizes transfer activity, authentication events, per-user metrics, storage backend operations, and system health.

 ## Monitoring platform compatibility